Dance movement psychotherapist

 Salary

 - Salaries for registered dance movement psychotherapists working in the NHS are typically covered by Agenda for Change (AfC) pay rates.
-Starting salaries usually range from £33,706 to £40,588 (Band 6).
+Starting salaries usually range from £37,338 to £44,962 (Band 6).
+This can rise to £52,809 (Band 7) for principal dance movement psychotherapists.
+These rates depend on available funding.

 - Salaries outside the NHS vary depending on your experience, employer and whether you're working part time and/or are self-employed.

-- Registered dance movement psychotherapists working in private practice may charge around £40 to £60 per hour depending on their experience.
+- Registered dance movement psychotherapists working in private practice may charge around £40 to £60 per hour depending on their experience, employer and level of responsibility.
 Sessions generally last two hours, including preparation and note taking.

 Earnings vary considerably depending on your skills and experience, your work setting, working hours and length of contract.
 Those taking on managerial responsibilities or teaching roles should expect to be paid more.

-There are very few full-time salaried positions available and many dance movement psychotherapists work freelance or part time.
+There are few full-time salaried positions available and many dance movement psychotherapists work on a sessional (freelance) or part time basis.

 Working hours